Megan Crane

 Megan Crane (born c.
 1973) is an American novelist who also writes as Caitlin Crews.

 She is also one half of upmarket paranormal women's fiction author Hazel Beck.

 Background

 She was born in Houston, Texas, and raised in Ridgewood, New Jersey.
-She is the granddaughter of the late Robert F. Goheen, the 16th president of Princeton University and former United States Ambassador to India and is also the great great granddaughter of Sir James Caruthers Rhea Ewing (1854-1925), distinguished Presbyterian missionary educator in what is now Pakistan.
-Crane graduated from Vassar College, and has an M.A. and Ph.D. in Literature from the University of York in York, England.
+She is the granddaughter of the late Robert F. Goheen, the 16th president of Princeton University and former United States Ambassador to India and is also the great-great-granddaughter of Sir James Caruthers Rhea Ewing (1854-1925), distinguished Presbyterian missionary educator in what is now Pakistan.
+Crane graduated from Vassar College, and has an M.A. and Ph.D. in literature from the University of York in York, England.
 She is married to Jeff Johnson, the American comic book artist, animator, and one of the founders of the original Drink and Draw Social Club.

 Novels

-Crane is the author of more than a hundred novels, novellas, essays, and short stories.
+Crane is the author of over 150 novels, novellas, essays, and short stories.

+Paranormal Women's Fiction

+As Hazel Beck with co-author Nicole Helm from Graydon House: